 Descartes, Rene (1968) Discourse on Method/ Meditations, Harmondsworth, Penguin, p113

-• Waiting for Godot begins by contrasting Estragon’s physicality (boots) with Vladimir’s mentality (hat) and then blurs the boundaries with repetitions and crossovers in their dialogue and merges them with stichomythic interplay.
+• Waiting for Godot begins by contrasting Estragon’s physicality (boots) with Vladimir’s mentality (hat) and then blurs the boundaries with repetitions and crossovers in their dialogue, and with stichomythic interplay.
 [Stichomythia (noun): dialogue in which two characters speak alternate lines of verse, used as a stylistic device in ancient Greek drama.]

-• The play can be seen as anti- Cartesian in the reductive nature of the narrative- humanity is reduced to its physical needs- food, sleep, urination- the mind serves only to aid the waiting through word games, play acting and habitualised rhetoric.
+• The play can be seen as anti- Cartesian in the reductive nature of the narrative.
+Humanity is reduced to its physical needs; food, sleep, urination while the mind serves only to aid the waiting through word games, play acting and habitualised rhetoric.